 - Upgradeable event coin

 - Unlimited team graffiti for the duration of the Major

 - Steam chat flair for the duration of the Major

 Beginning with the Berlin 2019 Major, you’re no longer able to get random drops just by watching the match.
 A lot of people abused this option and left streams on without actually watching the Major.

 It was impossible to know how many people really watched the match.
 Cobblestone was the most expensive case and every match that was played on Cobble had higher viewership than any other match.

-However, it’s no longer possible to get a random souvenir package drop just by watching a match.
+It’s no longer possible to get a random souvenir package drop just by watching a match.
 You need a viewer pass to be eligible for Souvenir Packages.
 It is simple, you earn points by completing challenges during the Major.

 After collecting enough points, you can upgrade your coin and choose a souvenir drop from any match that was played on that Major, even if you didn’t watch that match.
 You can redeem a Souvenir Package each time you upgrade your Event Coin.

 Take note that the coin can be upgraded three times during a Major, from Bronze to Silver, Gold, and Diamond.
 Viewer pass holders can also purchase Souvenir Package redemptions in-game.